WPRigel/pollify/readme.txt

 == Installation ==
 How to Install the Pollify Plugin:
-- Go to your WordPress admin dashboard and click on→ Add New Plugins
+- Go to your WordPress admin dashboard and click on → **Add New Plugins**
-- Write Pollify on the search box and click on Install and then Activate Button
+- Write Pollify on the search box and click on Install and then **Activate** Button
-- Add a new post from Post→ Add New Post or Page→ Add New Page
+- Add a new post from Post→ Add New Post or Page → **Add New Page**
+- You’re done.
+Now search **Poll** block from the block list or click the “/” button and type **Poll** to create and customize a poll for your posts.
+- Publish and enjoy!!

 == Frequently Asked Questions ==

 = How can I add a Poll in my site? =
 First, you need to install the Pollify plugin.
 Now go to any post or page you want to add your poll to.
-Search for the “poll” block and create a Poll in it.
+Search for the “poll” block and create a poll for it.
 That’s it.
-= Are there any limitations in the way of making questions for Poll or getting votes? = No. There’s no limitation in the way of making questions Poll.
-You can make a Poll yourself and can add as many questions as you want.
+= Are there any limitations in asking questions for polls or getting votes? = No. There are no limitations in the way of making questions for the poll.
+You can make a Poll yourself and add as many questions as you want.
 Also, there’s no limit with Pollify to generate votes from users.
 = How to upgrade to the Poll PRO version? =
 All you need to do is to click on the Upgrade button from your admin panel.
 It will redirect you to our official website.
 Choose your plan and download and upload the pro version.
 No worries, you will not lose your previous data.
 Knock our support team for further help.
 = Is there any way we can check the user's IP address after the vote? = Yes, we can check users by IP address from the admin dashboard.
 = How to check the results in Poll? =
-After the installation of Pollify poll plugin, go to your dashboard and discover a new tab named “Pollify”.
+After the installation of the Pollify poll plugin, go to your dashboard and discover a new tab named “Pollify”.
 Click on it and check all you need.
 It’s your dedicated dashboard to manage all old/new polls and survey results.
 = Is there any documentation or user guide for this poll plugin? = Sure, there is!
-Check out our [official documentation](https://wprigel.com/docs/) to find all the features/functionalities the plugin includes.
-You are welcome to contact us via the Free Support Forum in case of have any questions/queries.
+Check out our [official documentation](https://wprigel.com/docs/pollify/) to find all the features/functionalities the plugin includes.
+You are welcome to contact us via the Free Support Forum in case of having any questions/queries.

 == Screenshots ==
 1. Poll Block